cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `TMPDIR` or `TMP`

-The Cangjie compiler places temporary files generated during compilation in a temporary directory.
-By default, `Linux` and `macOS` place these in `/tmp`, while `Windows` places them in `C:\Windows\Temp`.
-The Cangjie compiler also supports custom temporary file directories.
-On `Linux` and `macOS`, set the `TMPDIR` environment variable to change the temporary directory.
-On `Windows`, set the `TMP` environment variable.
+The Cangjie compiler stores temporary files generated during compilation in a temporary directory:

-Example:
+- By default:
+  - Linux/macOS: `/tmp`
+  - Windows: `C:\Windows\Temp`
+- Customization:
+  - On Linux/macOS: Set the `TMPDIR` environment variable.
+  - On Windows: Set the `TMP` environment variable.

+Examples:
 In Linux shell:

 ```shell